ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Reference Values Triple {#sec-comid-triple-refval}

 A Reference Values triple relates reference measurements to a Target Environment.
-For Reference Value Claims, the subject identifies a Target Environment, the object contains measurements, and the predicate asserts that these are the expected (i.e., reference) measurements for the Target Environment.
+For Reference Value Properties, the subject identifies a Target Environment, the object contains measurements, and the predicate asserts that these are the expected (i.e., reference) measurements for the Target Environment.